 We are grateful to all of our former Giving Circles members who have made a significant difference in the lives of women and children.
 You made it possible to move forward the work of Women Helping Women Fund.

 Starting this year, we are offering a more impactful way to be involved with our new collective giving community that will allow you to magnify your impact and take an active role in local philanthropy while improving the lives of women and children in Spokane County.

 Women Helping Women Week is a week-long public awareness campaign to uplift, recognize, support and celebrate fellow women in our community from all walks of life.

 The women of our community are the future of Spokane, with the potential to achieve the highest levels of education, thrive in their careers, set and reach their goals, and empower future generations to continue these legacies.
-For this reason, Women Helping Women Fund has created.
-Please join us in celebrating women in our community next year.
-It all kicks off on International Women's Day on March 5, 2021.
+For this reason, Women Helping Women Fund has created this week of celebrating women locally.
+It all kicks off on International Women's Day on March 8, 2021.

 Women Helping Women Fund hosts educational and networking events throughout the year to support our mission to advance women and their families.
 Your participation, sponsorship or generous gift is an investment in women, girls and families, empowering them to make better communities and a better Spokane.